Core French Option for Non-Specialists

 Applicants must:

-• Not be enrolled in the French specialization cohort
+• not be enrolled in the French cohort or not have French as a teachable subject.

 Program Components